-Mansfield Goes Green for Pickle Parade - Focus Daily News
+Mansfield Goes Green For Pickle Parade - Focus Daily News

 While the World’s Only St. Paddy’s Pickle Parade & Palooza has won thousands of fans in the past eight years, just in case there’s someone who hasn’t been, here’s what you need to know.

-Yea, it’s actually the only one in the world.
+Yes, the Mansfield pickle parade is actually the only one in the world.
 There are dozens of St. Patrick’s Day parades, honoring Ireland’s favorite son, ranging from Dublin to New York to Chicago.
 And there’s even some pickle parades out there.
-But as far as we can tell, Mansfield is the only one to combine the all the green goodness.
+But as far as we can tell, Mansfield is the only one to combine all the green goodness.

 Free admission, free parking, free activities